• Skip to primary navigation

-If your Windows 10/11 is coming up with “Ethernet doesn’t have a valid IP configuration” error message, it means that your computer is unable to obtain a valid IP address for the Ethernet Connection from Router/Modem.
+If your Windows computer is coming up with “Ethernet doesn’t have a valid IP configuration” message, it usually means that your computer is unable to obtain a valid IP address for the Ethernet Connection from Router/Modem.

 This can happen due to a variety of reasons, ranging from a glitch in the Modem/Router and damaged or corrupted network drivers to other possible reasons.